JsDaddy/ngx-mask/CONTRIBUTING.md

 ## Testing your changes

-When you submit a PR, tests will also be run on the Continuous Integration environment through Travis.
-If your tests fail on Travis, take a look at the logs.
+When you submit a PR, tests will be automatically run on the Continuous Integration environment.
+If any of your tests fail, review the logs and address the issues before requesting a review.